Call EPA 24 hours a day.1300 372 842 or 1300 EPA VIC

 Asbestos (packages and bulk loads) must be protected from adverse weather conditions using waterproof tarp covers (e.g. 650 gram PVC tarpaulin with acrylic lacquer on the top side, enveloped sides and tie downs).
 Higher vehicles must be fitted with retractable tarps or roll-on roll-off type tarp covers.

 The driver’s cabin and load carrying area should be physically separated by a solid partition.

 Guidance on the vehicle requirements is provided in Vehicle guidance: Non-tanker vehicles/trailers (EPA publication IWRG814) and a summary of the requirements is available in Appendix 1 of this document.
 A vehicle features/fittings photograph guide is also available on the EPA website.

 Asbestos waste must be appropriately packaged in accordance with the requirements of Asbestos transport and disposal (EPA publication IWRG611).

 Waste effluent discharges into the environment are subject to works approvals and licensing.
 An exemption from these statutory processes is provided where an effluent reuse scheme meets EPA specifications.
 Further information can be found in the Industrial Water Reuse (publication IWRG632) .

-The permit can be transferred to the new vehicle owner, you can apply to transfer the permit into your name by submitting an application to transfer the permit.
-Email the application to email@example.com.
+Alternatively, if you are the new vehicle owner, you can apply to transfer the permit into your name by submitting an application to transfer the permit.
+Email the application to firstname.lastname@example.org.
 EPA will acknowledge receipt of the application and advise the value of the fee once assessment of your application is complete.